-The basic consensus among HVAC professionals is that you should replace your oven filter every 90 days or every three months.
-However, that depends on the thickness of the filter.
-Thicker filters have more room to pick up dirt and dust, so there's no need to change them as often.
+The general consensus among HVAC professionals is that you should replace your furnace filter every 90 days or every three months.
+However, this may vary depending on the thickness of the filter.
+Thicker filters have more room to capture dirt and dust, so they don't need to be changed as often.
 For 3- and 4-inch filters, plan a replacement approximately every six to nine months.

 If you have larger 5- or 6-inch filters, you'll need to change them every nine to 12 months.
 In most cases, you should replace the filter at least every three months, even in summer.
 If you can't seem to remember to do it, a good rule of thumb is to change the furnace filter every time the seasons change.
 Generally, most air filter manufacturers and HVAC companies recommend changing the air filter every 90 days or 3 months.
 This may differ depending on the location of your home (e.g. dry and dusty climates), if you have pets and the age of your system and equipment.

 If you have pets in the house, you should consider changing the filter every 60 days or 2 months, and for households with multiple pets or people with allergies or respiratory conditions, we recommend changing the filter every 20 to 45 days.
 Vacation homes or vacant homes that don't have much use can usually wait to change filters every 9-12 months.
 The air cleaner and boiler filter replacement cycle is also affected by air outside and inside your home.
 It's a general recommendation to change your home's air filter every 30 days when using less expensive fiberglass filters.
 Not many homeowners set their calendars for the next furnace filter replacement, but it's an essential step in keeping their heating and cooling system in top shape.
 Although furnace filters aren't designed to improve air quality, it's an accident that many of the things the filter prevents from entering your HVAC system also improve the air quality inside your home.
 Let's go through the basics of your furnace filter and determine exactly how often you need to change it.